Garbally College: History

-St Joseph's College was founded as a Roman Catholic seminary in 1892 to help educate priests for the Diocese of Clonfert, which owns it.
-It is managed by Michael Duignan, Bishop of Clonfert and Bishop of Galway, along with four other governors.
-It is staffed by a priest of the diocese and lay teachers.
+St Joseph's College was founded as a Roman Catholic seminary in 1892 to help educate priests for the Roman Catholic Diocese of Clonfert.
+Today, it is a voluntary Catholic Secondary School under the patronage of the Catholic Bishop of Clonfert.
+It is managed by a Board of Management in accordance with the Articles of Management for Catholic Secondary Schools.

 The college was established at Cartron with funds provided by James Madden.
 Due to expansion the college was changed to Esker, near Athenry in 1894.
 In 1901, it moved to the building known locally as "The Pines", at Creagh, Ballinasloe.
 In 1923, it moved to its present site at Garbally, once seat of the Earls of Clancarty.
 The Diocese purchased Garbally Court (built in 1819) and estate from the trustees of the Earls of Clancarty for £6,750 in 1922.

 In the 1940s, 50s and 60s two other members of the same Madden family, brothers John Madden of Killimor and George Madden of London bestowed many gifts on Garbally, including the funds to build the present science halls, study hall, extra classrooms and dining hall.

+Bishop John Kirby taught mathematics and coached the senior rugby team at the school in the late 1960s, and was later appointed as president and principal of the college in September 1979.

+In September 2008, Garbally College's boarding facility officially ended after almost 85 years in existence.

+A consultation process began in early 2023 for Garbally College and Ardscoil Mhuire regarding the future of Catholic secondary school provision within Ballinasloe, conducted by their patrons the Diocese of Clonfert and the Catholic Education an Irish Schools Trust (CEIST).
+In October 2023, it was announced that the two schools would be amalgamated to form a new co-educational school which will open in September 2025 named Clonfert College, with principal Pauric Hanlon, former principal of Ardscoil Mhuire.
+In May 2025, a group of Garbally College alumni launched a campaign to preserve the school's legacy in the amalgamated school's name, calling for the adoption of the name 'Clonfert College at Garbally Park' and for the school's sports teams to continue playing under the name 'Garbally'.
+A survey was conducted to assess support for the petition, with 88% of respondents backing to retain the Garbally name, including former Ireland rugby captain Ciaran Fitzgerald, ex-rugby international Noel Mannion, Connacht Rugby scrum-half Colm Reilly, a son of former Garbally College principal Stephen Reilly, Galway hurlers Iggy Clarke, Seán Silke, Conor Hayes, Michael Duignan and Damien Joyce.
+However, the Board of Management of Clonfert College confirmed the next month that Garbally would not be retained, stating it would "elevate" one founding school over the other.

 Curriculum

-The school offers both the Junior and Leaving Certificate cycles and was one of the first schools to implement a Transition Year programme when it was introduced in 1973.
-Garbally offers all the mandatory subjects, along with woodwork, metalwork, home economics, technical graphics, business studies, design & communication and music.
+The school offered both the Junior and Leaving Certificate cycles and was one of the first schools to implement a Transition Year programme when it was introduced in 1973.
+Garbally offered all the mandatory subjects, along with woodwork, metalwork, home economics, technical graphics, business studies, design & communication and music.